 This is a 5-year MBA for our current students.
 The most likely candidates are business and healthcare administration majors.
-It is also a program for students in other majors who choose to complete a minor in business as well as three additional business courses taken during undergraduate study.
+It is also a program for students in other majors that take three additional business courses during undergraduate study.
 The MBA is focused on making and implementing decisions for the good of the organization.
 The coursework focuses on these concepts and activities and culminates in a 240-hour consulting field experience.
 In the field experience, small groups of students will work with and in partner organizations in departments and around projects most suited to their MBA pathway or career interests.
 Students will also be enrolled in a field experience seminar concurrently with the field placement.

 Students must take any three electives or can complete one of two current concentrations by focusing electives from the disciplines of healthcare administration or project management.
-A concentration in human resource administration will be available in 2-3 years.

-MBA students are required to abide by the academic policies as written in the Professional Learner Catalog.
+MBA students are required to abide by the academic policies as written in the Graduate and Professional Studies Catalog.
 Please review that document for further information.